CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise01-dev.md

    ![Image](./images/GettingStarted-07.png)

-1. You will receive an mail in **Outlook.**
+1. You will receive an email in **Outlook.**

-    > **Note:** You can say that it may take about 12 hours, if you do not recieve the mail you can proceed to next task.
+    > **Note:** It may take up to 12 hours for the incident to be triggered.
+Since the incident is what activates the playbook that sends the email, you may not receive it immediately.
+If you do not see the email, you can still proceed to the next task.

     ![Picture](./images1/1212.png)